Operator dynamics in Floquet many-body systems: Overview

 where $\text{SWAP}$ is the two-site swap operator, and each of $U_x$ and $U'_{x+1}$ are independent $2 \times 2$ Haar-random unitary matrices, which can be viewed as describing the precession of qubits in random fields.
-For all numerical calculations we use the $q=2$ RSM with $J=0.2$.
+The properties of this model are a periodic function of $J$, with $[0,1/2]$ as the fundamental interval.
+Behaviour at the two ends of this range is simple: at $J=0$ the system separates into uncoupled qubits, while at $J=1/2$ it can also be viewed as consisting of uncoupled qubits, half propagating with unit velocity in the positive direction and half in the negative direction.
+For numerical calculations we use the $q=2$ RSM with $J=0.2$.
+This value is chosen to be far from both the many-body localised regime at small $J$ \cite{Garratt_Local_2021b} and the straightforwardly integrable point at $J=1/2$.
 The boundary conditions are periodic except in Fig.~\ref{fig:obcscaling}, where they are open.

+In order to investigate dependence of behaviour on the choice of model, we also study numerically a set of models in which $U_x$ and $U'_{x+1}$ are \emph{not} Haar distributed, comparing results for Floquet systems with those for systems in which the evolution operators are constructed in a similar way and each time step but are uncorrelated at different time-steps.
+Details are given in Sec.~\ref{modeldependence}.